torproject/tor/src/ext/ed25519/donna/README.md

 ##### Random Options

-If you are not compiling aginst OpenSSL, you will need a random function for batch verification.
+If you are not compiling against OpenSSL, you will need a random function for batch verification.

 To use a custom random function, use `-DED25519_CUSTOMRANDOM` when compiling `ed25519.c` and put your custom hash implementation in ed25519-randombytes-custom.h.
 The random function must implement: